sequelize/doc/views/documentation/sections/models/definition.md

   // default values for dates => current time
   myDate: { type: Sequelize.DATE, defaultValue: Sequelize.NOW },

-  // setting no title will throw an error when trying to save
+  // setting allowNull to false will add NOT NULL to the column, which means an error will be
+  // thrown from the DB when the query is executed if the column is null.
+If you want to check that a value
+  // is not null before querying the DB, look at the validations section below.
   title: { type: Sequelize.STRING, allowNull: false},

   // Creating two objects with the same value will throw an error.
 Currently composite unique